Understanding Why A Cat Surgery Has Been Recommended

 - Sterile packs and equipment.
 Surgical instruments are carefully cleaned, sterilized, and wrapped prior to each procedure to help prevent infections.

-The decision to do surgery involves a discussion with the owner about possible complications and all factors to be considered when deciding what is best for your cat.
+The decision to perform surgery involves a discussion with you about possible complications and all factors that should be considered when deciding what is best for your cat.
 Factors to think about when considering cat surgery include:

-- Age and general health of the cat
+- The age and general health of the cat

 - Potential complications from the surgery